 It is estimated that Rosemont will spend more than $1.5 billion while the mine is in operation, resulting in more than $700 million of local, privately funded, economic stimulus every year the mine operates.

 Creating a Sustainable Water Supply for a 21st Century Mine

-Rosemont Copper must demonstrate how it will be able to service its production needs, without harming or depleting local water supplies for the project to receive its permits to operate.
+Rosemont must demonstrate how it will be able to service its production needs, without harming or depleting local water supplies for the project to receive its permits to operate.
 Water conservation and recycling techniques never before implemented at an Arizona copper mining facility will be utilized.

 These techniques will result in a substantial 50-60% reduction in water use from traditional mining practices.
 This is half the water that other Arizona copper mines have used for similar production.

-In all, Rosemont Copper will use an average of 5,000 acre feet of water a year for its operations, or approximately 125,000 acre feet over its operating lifetime.
-Rosemont Copper has stored 45,000 acre feet of water to replenish the groundwater it will use during operations.
+In all, Rosemont will use an average of 5,000 acre feet of water a year for its operations, or approximately 125,000 acre feet over its operating lifetime.
+Rosemont has stored 45,000 acre feet of water to replenish the groundwater it will use during operations.
 That is nine years’ worth of mine process water stored in advance of the mine’s opening.

-From using solar power to serve administration buildings, to beginning reclamation on day one, Rosemont Copper will set the standard for sustainable mining.
+From using solar power to serve administration buildings, to beginning reclamation on day one, Rosemont will set the standard for sustainable mining.

 Rosemont’s reclamation plan is truly unprecedented, taking place concurrently with operations so that it will be nearly complete when the mine reaches the end of its operations.
 Rosemont is presently cooperating with the University of Arizona on scientific investigations to optimize native plant reseeding strategies and plant salvage to ensure a successful, natural reclamation to permanent open space.